How To Study For Legal Studies: A 7 Step Guide to Writing an A-Worthy Legal Essay

 However, there is a secondary element to this that will push your assessments over the edge.

-The prior steps can be identified as foundational requirements to adequately answer a legal question; but in order to achieve that A Grade, students need to go beyond the bare minimum of merely identifying the parties, issues, legal principles, applying the law to the facts and making recommendations.
+The prior steps can be identified as foundational requirements to adequately answer a legal question; but in order to achieve that A Grade, you need to go beyond the bare minimum of merely identifying the parties, issues, legal principles, applying the law to the facts and making recommendations.

 To demonstrate your knowledge and understanding of the area of law, you need to be able to identify whether your recommendations will give rise to any adverse results – in other words, limitations that your recommendations will result in.